 This probably sounds a lot like HTML—and it is quite similar!
 But,

-just like the HTML tree does not exactly match the layout tree, there’s
+just as the HTML tree does not exactly match the layout tree, there’s

 not an exact match with this tree either.
 For example, some HTML